AntonioFraga/AntonioFraga/README.md

 ---

 ## 🔗 Connect with Me
-I am not a big fan of social media.
-I only have a LinkedIn profile.
+I’m not a big fan of social media, but if you'd like to get in touch, you can find me on my LinkedIn profile .

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/antoniofraga/)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-black?style=flat-square&logo=github)](https://github.com/AntonioFraga)